trevor-pope/Knightbot-v1/README.md

 Simply connect the Arduino and Pi via serial cable to connect them.
 We use pySerial to communicate between the two.
 We use a 3 digit number (x.y.z), which the Arduino interperets as commands, X for an LED matrix (intended for the eyes), Y for the head servo, and z for the wheels.
 This is completely customizable, just edit the Arduino files and wire up your own motors.

 The webhook has several python modules that you may edit.
 Ideally, they'd be connected to a database, we have provided a list with a few examples to show off what you can do with them.
+Also included is a sample Agent you may use on Dialogflow.
 Read up on the Flask Assistant documentation to see what you can do.